ChrstphrHll/npc_gen/students/Violetta Coldsprinter.md

 # Violetta Coldsprinter
 ---
 ### Description
-- Half-Orc Fighter from Qualnis
+- Half-Orc Fighter from Magmus Centerhold
 - 2nd year Assault student in Burk
-- shoulder length curly dirty blonde hair that's plain, Amber eyes, and Pale Gray skin
+- shoulder length wavy violet hair that's well kept, Amber eyes, and Pale Gray skin
 - Is Original and Naughty, and has Creativity as their ideal

 ### Organizations